zephyrproject-rtos/zephyr/doc/guides/tfm/build.rst

 For each of these, only .bin files are created.

+The TF-M non-secure app is discarded in favor of Zephyr non-secure app except when running the TF-M regression test suite.

-The Zephyr build system usually signs both tfm_s and the Zephyr ns app itself.
+The Zephyr build system usually signs both tfm_s and the Zephyr non-secure app itself.
 See below for details.

 The 'tfm' target contains properties for all these paths.